MiSTer-devel/Minimig-AGA_MiSTer/README.md

 By default up to 2 IDE devices are supported.
 For Secondary Master/Slave devices, you have to install either IDEFix97 (shareware, WB3.1/3.9) or AtapiMagic (freeware, WB 3.1.4/3.2).
 Removable/CD mode allows to hot swap CDs.
 Currently audio portion of CD isn't implemented (although playback commands should be accepted).

+### How to make a new HDF (HDD Image)
+1) Create an empty HDF file of required size on PC (ideally fill it by 0 if possible).
+2) Copy it to MiSTer
+3) Mount it as HDF on OSD, and also mount some adf with HDToolBox (for example install3.2.adf from OS3.2)
+4) Boot that ADF
+5) go to HDToolBox, then Change Drive Type -> Define New -> Read Cobfiguration.
+Then Ok, Ok.
+Then Save Changes to Drive.
+6) Press Partition Drive.
+Optionally delete MDH1 partition, expand MDH0 to full drive.
+Rename MDH0 to standard DH0 name, mark it as Bootable.
+Then OK, then Save Changes to Drive.
+7) Exit, reboot.
+8) After booting you will see DH0:Uninitialized.
+Format it from Workbench menu.
+You can use Quick format option.
+9) Install required OS.

 ### MIDI
 Supported internal MiSTer emulation and external devices such as MT32-pi or generic MIDI though USER_IO.
 For MIDI-IN support through USER_IO set UART mode to None in OSD settings.